Miguel de Molinos: Later reputation

 For the last three centuries, Molinos has chiefly been known as the main proponent of the most fundamental mystical heresy in Catholicism, a heresy which has come to be the touchstone for doctrinal judgements about correct and incorrect claims for mystical contact with God.
 Most assessments of him have been accordingly negative.

 In the second half of the twentieth century, however, the assessment of Eulogio Pacho has been somewhat more circumspect, aware of the problematic bias in the various sources on Molinos.
-Bernard McGinn is not entirely forgiving of Molinos as a person, pointing out that it seems likely that he did, as he was accused, engage in sexual misconduct with some of his penitents during his work as a spiritual director.
-McGinn, however, is keen to point out how far the errors condemned in the bull Coelestis Pastor do not in fact exist in the Spiritual Guide.
+Bernard McGinn is not entirely forgiving of Molinos as a person, finding likely that he did engage in sexual misconduct with some of his penitents during his work as a spiritual director.
+McGinn, however, pointed out how far the errors condemned in the bull Coelestis Pastor do not in fact exist in the Spiritual Guide.
 Rather, he argues, the imprecision and lack of qualifications in Molinos's work left him open to attack, and this was exacerbated by the fact that his book (with its various ambiguities) focused on certain issues (notably contemplation over meditation, interior quiet over vocal prayer, and passivity over pious action) which had become heated debates in the preceding century.
 Even today we do not know if the rumors of sexual misconduct were even made at his trial as the text of the record and the trial have yet to be released by the Vatican.
 His last words to a priest before entering his cell of imprisonment were: "Good-by, Father.
 We shall meet again on the day of judgement.
 Then it will be seen if the truth was on your side or mine."

 Henry Longfellow wrote a sonnet about him.
 William James, in The Varieties of Religious Experience said he was a 'spiritual genius'.